TheFelixLive/Timer-V/README.md

 Gives you an overview of every player in the world:
 - Name (is the player name)
 - Time (there courned timer)
-- State (0 men paused and 1 resumed)
+- State (0 means paused and 1 resumed)
-- Fullbright (0 means off and 1 on)
+- Fullbright (0 means off and 1 means on)
-- Music (reprends Custom Music and 0 means off and 1 on)
+- Music (reprends Custom Music; 0 means off and 1 means on)

 Can also be triggered via:
 ```mcfunction